johnbcarpenter/USC_IML404/notes_md/ML_ANN.md

 <sup>^ _scribble mode_ on the apple watch (via convolutional neural networks) </sup>

 ## artifical neural networks (ANNs)
-Apple's _Scribble Mode_ is a convolutional neural networks (CNN -- a subclass of ANNs) that some of you are probably familiar with.
+Apple's _Scribble Mode_ is a convolutional neural networks (a subclass of ANNs) that some of you are probably familiar with.
 There's a pretty thorough article in **Apple's Machine Learning Journal** that discusses their approach to handwriting recognition: [_Real-Time Recognition of Handwritten Chinese Characters Spanning a Large Inventory of 30,000 Characters_](https://machinelearning.apple.com/2017/09/12/handwriting.html).

 ---

-I am not an expert in artificial neural networks (ANN), but I find them and their parallels to neurobiology really fascinating...
+I am not an expert on machine learning or artificial neural networks (ANN), but I find them and their parallels to neurobiology really fascinating...

 ![ANN bio](https://github.com/johnbcarpenter/USC_IML404_IMAGES/blob/master/images/ANN_bio.png)
 <sup>^ neurobiology parallels to ANNs </sup>